Skin Bleaching Is Poisoning Women — But Business Is Booming

 In response, Ponds issued this statement: “This product is sold in Asia where products that control the dispersion of melanin and help fade or reduce dark patches and hyper-pigmentation are popular with many consumers.”
 Nivea’s parent company, Beiersdorf had a similar message: “Beiersdorf is a global company.
 Our affiliates carry a diverse portfolio of products that are aimed at addressing the broad range of skin-care wants of our consumers around the world.”

 Dove had this to say about its whitening deodorant: "Dove is wholly dedicated to inspiring women to develop a positive relationship with their beauty in Asia and around the world.
 We conduct extensive research with women to provide solutions for everyday beauty concerns.
-Removing underarm hair can cause irritation, leading to the creation of dark marks and changing the color of one’s natural skin tone.
+Removing underarm hair can cause irritation, leading to the creation of dark marks and changing the colour of one’s natural skin tone.
 This is a concern for women, often causing anxiety and affecting self-confidence.
 Certain Dove Deodorant products in Asia are designed to reduce the appearance of dark marks and promote even skin tone over time."

 L’Oréal writes, “The branding of this L’Oréal Paris product refers to the whitening and brightening effects that it creates.”
 Olay did not provide a statement at time of publication.

 But it’s not just a message you see in grocery stores: Billboards, magazine ads, TV shows, and commercials inundate young women with the idea that lighter is better.
 “If you look at media in the Philippines, there's a complete erasure of dark-skinned or indigenous Filipinos,” Rondilla says.
 “This is what prompts many people to engage in skin-lightening practices.”